erik-riklund/jep-css/README.md

-# 🎨 Just Enough Styling

-_Don't replace the engine, just give it a more elegant dashboard._

 > Please note that this project is in early development. 🚧

-**Just Enough Styling (JES)** is a plain-language abstraction that reimagines the way CSS is written.
+**Poise** is a language that reimagines how stylesheets are written.
 It utilizes the power of plain language to express styling patterns, keeping the syntax simple and easy to read.
-As an abstraction, the language shields you from the underlying syntax, allowing you to focus on the core of your design.
+As an abstraction, the language hides the underlying CSS syntax, both reducing the need for deep syntax knowledge and allowing focus to remain on the design.

 <img src=dashboard.png style="max-width:100%"><br>

 The language is designed to be flexible and incremental.
-Use its expressive constructs for common patterns, and fall back to standard CSS when needed.
-Whether you’re working on simple layouts or complex edge cases, JES fits into your workflow without getting in the way.
+Use its expressive constructs for common patterns, and fall back to standard CSS selectors when needed. _Extend this later..._

 ---

-### Decluttered property declarations ✔️
+### Decluttered property declarations

-The syntax is clean and easy to read — no semicolons or colons.
-Properties are assigned with `=` and separated by line breaks.
-All standard CSS properties and values are supported, keeping the behavior familiar while improving readability.
+_Add a description._

 ```
 div